ersad03/DataVisualizerApp/README.md

 - Upload CSV files up to 10GB, with automatic encoding detection.
 - Edit data directly within the app.
 - Select a percentage of rows to display.
-- Dynamic filtering with column/feature deselection.
+- Dynamic filtering with categorical column/feature deselection.

 ### Charting and Visualization
 - Supports 14 chart types: